SegniDessalegn/semantic-search-with-embedding/README.md

 # Tech Stack
 - Node with vanilla javascript
 - Supabase for quick backend service
-- OpenAI for content generation
+- OpenAI for embedding generation

 # How to get started
 - Create [Supabase](https://supabase.com/) account